alec-kingsley/jotter/README.md

 Currently, quantity units are treated as though they were unitless.
 Technically this may be true, but it is not useful for display purposes, and so it will likely be updated. (if I say `1 [rad / s]?` it should print `1 [rad / s]`, whereas it currently prints `1 [1 / s]`).

+### Polynomial solver

-Polynomial solver uses the Aberth method.
+The polynomial solver uses the Aberth method.

 ## Planned Features